-- Any government in Canada or in a foreign state (including First Nations bands). - Any bodies established by two or more governments. - Any trust, board, commission, corporation or body established to perform any duty or function of a government for a government.
+Payees are defined to include any government in Canada or in a foreign state (including First Nations bands), any bodies established by two or more governments, or any trust, board, commission, corporation or body established to perform any duty or function of a government for a government.

-Payments is a term also defined broadly in section 2, and includes taxes, royalties, fees, bonuses, dividends and infrastructure improvement payments.
+Payments are also defined broadly and includes taxes, royalties, fees, bonuses, dividends and infrastructure improvement payments.
 Each entity must report its annual payments in each category where those payments to a payee aggregate to more than CAD100,000.
-Any payments made to a representative of a payee are deemed to be made to that payee under section 3 of ESTMA.
+Any payments made to a representative of a payee are deemed to be made to that payee.

-This is not directly an anti-corruption statute, as ESTMA requires disclosure of legitimate payments (such as taxes).
-However, it has a great deal of overlap with corruption compliance, especially in light of the bookkeeping obligations under both ESTMA and CFPOA.
+ESTMA is not directly an anti-corruption statute, as the act requires disclosure of legitimate payments (such as taxes).
+However, it has a great deal of overlap with corruption compliance, especially in light of the bookkeeping obligations under both ESTMA and the CFPOA.